trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ## Encryption Keys {#encryption-keys}

-OnlyKey makes encryption keys easier and by storing them offline, protected even if the computer using the keys is compromised.
+OnlyKey makes encryption keys easier and more secure by storing them offline, protected even if the computer using the key is compromised.

 ### Key FAQ {#key-faq}